Preamble

 Article III: Advisor

-• A. Serve as a non-voting executive officer.
+• Serve as a non-voting executive officer.

-• C. Support the work of the Greek Council and assist in the education of officer duties and responsibilities.
+• Support the work of the Greek Council and assist in the education of officer duties and responsibilities.

-• F. Meet with Greek Council Executive Board officers and organization leadership on a regularly scheduled basis each semester.
+• Meet with Greek Council Executive Board officers and organization leadership on a regularly scheduled basis each semester.

 Back to top